Mayfield and Five Ashes: Mayfield village

 Every September the village hosts its annual carnival.
 This is to commemorate the four Protestants who were executed here on 24 September 1556, burnt at the stake on ground opposite what is now Colkins Mill Church in Station Road.
 They are also commemorated in Lewes.
-The festivals are part of the Sussex bonfire tradition of marking the execution of Protestants by Queen (Bloody) Mary, and later, the discovery of the Catholic Gunpowder Plot.
-The procession marches through the village by torchlight on the third Saturday in September, ending with a bonfire and firework display in the recreation ground.
-Four burning crosses are carried in the procession in memory of the four people who were martyred in 1556.
+The carnival event is part of the Sussex bonfire tradition of marking the execution of Protestants by Queen (Bloody) Mary, and later, the discovery of the Catholic Gunpowder Plot.
+The processions march through the village by torchlight on the third Saturday in September, ending with a bonfire and firework display in the recreation ground.
+Four burning crosses are carried in the processions in memory of the four people who were martyred in 1556.
 The money raised through the street collection is donated to local charities.

 Mayfield was a centre of the Wealden ironworking industry.

 The village is also known for its biennial festival of music and the arts, held in even-numbered years.
 Having been founded in 1970, the Mayfield Festival predominantly features the performance of classical music.